disraptor/disraptor/README.md

 **Known issues**:

-- [Mousetrap.js doesn’t properly stop callbacks for events originating from a shadow DOM](https://meta.discourse.org/t/mousetrap-js-doesn-t-properly-stop-callbacks-for-events-originating-from-a-shadow-dom/102757): Can be fixed in mousetrap.js (upstream) or in Discourse’s fork of mousetrap.
+- [Mousetrap.js doesn’t properly stop callbacks for events originating from a shadow DOM](https://meta.discourse.org/t/mousetrap-js-doesn-t-properly-stop-callbacks-for-events-originating-from-a-shadow-dom/102757): Can be fixed in mousetrap.js (upstream, a [pull request](https://github.com/ccampbell/mousetrap/pull/445) was submitted) or in Discourse’s fork of mousetrap (The Discourse folks prefer a fix upstream).
 - [Shadow tree navigation doesn’t go through Ember router](https://meta.discourse.org/t/shadow-tree-navigation-doesn-t-go-through-ember-router/103712): Fixed in the plugin; can be fixed in Discourse.
 - [Firefox] Unstyled document: Occasionally, a document will appear completely unstyled until the user opens or closes the developer tools.
-That’s potentially a browser bug.
+That’s potentially a browser bug in Firefox.
 - [`@font-face`]: Loading fonts with the CSS `@font-face` at rule doesn’t work when the rule is inside the shadow DOM.
+This should be evaluated again in the future.

 #### URL references in documents and resources

 URL references in Disraptor documents and resources must either be absolute or root-relative.
-The correct context of file-relative URLs cannot be recovered; hence, they’re forbidden.
+The correct context of file-relative URLs cannot be recovered; hence, they should be avoided.

 In the following example, two routes are specified.
 One for a document (`/example → http://localhost:8080/`) and a wildcard route for stylesheets (`/css → http://localhost:8080/css`).
 In the example document, there is a reference to a stylesheet at `/css/styles.css`: